Sanathana1/simple_interest_shell/README.md

 # Simple Interest Calculator

-This repository contains a Bash script to calculate simple interest.
+This is a shell script that calculates simple interest based on principal, rate, and time.

 ## How to use